Capital One has officially entered the airport lounge wars.

 That policy also states you can't get into the Capital One Lounge upon arrival unless you've got a connection.

-The Capital One Lounge in Dallas is already open, and more locations are on the way.
+Capital One now has two lounges open in Dallas and Washington, D.C.-Dulles, and more locations are on the way.

 Capital One has a ways to go to rival the likes of Amex Centurion Lounges in terms of how many locations are open.
 But if they can expand, these lounges are absolutely incredible and could quickly take the crown for the best airport lounge network in the country.